GCF14/LBYARCH-MP/README.md

 ## Build Instructions (Windows - cmd.exe)

-Run these commands in a Windows shell with NASM and GCC available:
+Run these commands in a Windows shell with NASM and GCC available (Make sure that gcc and nasm are in path environment variables):

 ```cmd
 nasm -f win64 func.asm -o func.obj